 - Fluorescence microscope platforms: used by researchers to facilitate the identification and examination of specific sections of a specimen (e.g., decoding DNA sequences and imaging individual cells and tissue samples)

 - Cameras and laser-based ophthalmic tools for vision correction: used by trained clinicians and surgeons to diagnose and treat eye diseases and correct vision

 - Semiconductor wafer inspection tools: used by computer chip engineers to map defects and probe cards

 - Industrial laser machine tools: used by manufacturing companies to create and inspect products before, during, and after manufacturing

-- Night vision optics: used by frontline marines and soldiers operating under cover of darkness on critical defense missions
+- Night vision optics: used by defense and law enforcement personnel to operate under cover of darkness